aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 1. The Apple CarPlay app is written in Swift and uses AWS Amplify libraries to communicate with services in the AWS Cloud.
 2. All data is served to the client application via an AWS AppSync GraphQL API.
 As the client changes its location, queries are sent via the API to obtain weather, air quality, and points of interest in the vicinity of the user.
 3. The AWS AppSync GraphQL API uses Lambda functions written in Swift to interact with Amazon Location Service for points of interest.
 It also communicates with a 3rd party API outside of AWS for weather and air quality.
 The API key for the 3rd party weather service is stored in AWS Secrets Manager.
+4. The Lambda functions use the new [AWS SDK for Swift](https://github.com/awslabs/aws-sdk-swift) to interact with the AWS services!
-4. The client establishes a subscription to AWS AppSync to receive real-time notifications triggered from the cloud.
+5. The client establishes a subscription to AWS AppSync to receive real-time notifications triggered from the cloud.
 These messages are also stored in an Amazon DynamoDB table.

-At the time of creating this sample AWS does not have an official Swift SDK.
-For this project we used the open source [SOTO SDK](https://soto.codes/) in the Lambda functions to interact with AWS Services.

 ## Getting Started